 - Test the cloud optical depth retrieval for overcast and broken cloud fields.

-- Validation/comparison with Southern Great Plains site surface remote sensors and future cloud field campaigns.
+- Validate/compare with Southern Great Plains site surface remote sensors and future cloud field campaigns.

-- Multivariate analysis to derive information content in hyper-spectral data sets and to improve cloud retrieval algorithm development.
+- Perform multivariate analysis to derive information content in hyper-spectral data sets and to improve cloud retrieval algorithm development.

 - Compare with radiative transfer models for testing and validating retrieval procedures.